F4R4N/shop-django-rest-framework/README.md

 - [x] add users and configurations
 - [x] add CORS and configurations
 - [x] Make the cart
-- [x] Add JWT authentication ystem
+- [x] Add JWT authentication system
 - [x] add cors and configurations
 - [x] check for availability on get method for all products
 - [x] Add JWT authentication system